Category 3: Outstanding Visual Effects in an Animated Feature

 - Example #1: Assume that an entry in category 4 (where a total of five entrants is allowed) is using two vouchers valued at $230.
 That leaves a balance of $230 to be split among the remaining three entrants for a total value of $460.

 - Example #2: Assume that an entry in category 12 (limited to four entrants) is using one voucher only.
 That leaves a balance of $345 to be split among the remaining three entrants.

-Each member may make a voucher by photocopying his or her valid VES membership card and including it with the submission as his or her portion of the entry fee.
+Each member may make a voucher by photocopying their valid VES membership card and including it with the submission as their portion of the entry fee.

 Vouchers are non-transferable.

 Payment must be received by the VES no later than 5 PM PST, November 30, 2023.
 Entries are not complete and will not be vetted until payment has been made.